CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 6 - Secure Generative AI Applications.md

    ![](./images/185.png)

-1. Create the Content Filter with following details:
+1. Create the Content Filter with the following details:

     - **Basic Information:**